Property Ombudsman: making a complaint

-No, all three schemes will require you to complain directly to the company first using their internal complaints procedure.
+No, both schemes will require you to complain directly to the company first using their internal complaints procedure.
 It’s only once you have exhausted this and still not got anywhere that the Property Ombudsman will step in.
 You must give the company eight weeks in order to respond to your complaint before contacting an Ombudsman.

 As part of this process make sure that if you accept any offer or reduced fee from the agent, that you do so on a “without prejudice basis” and not in full and final settlement of the dispute.
 To do otherwise could mean you are no longer permitted to take your complaint to the Ombudsman.